czuger/games_poll/README.md

 # games_poll
-A discord bot that allow people choosing theire game
+A discord bot that allow people choosing their game